jrolfe777/personal-finance-starter/docs/workshop.md

 **Key Takeaway:** This is about evolving beyond simple code generation.
 It's about partnering with AI to turn "vibes" into (1) tight and carefully thought out specifications that form the base context for all future development and (2) comprehensive test suites that can be used to validate conformance to these specifications.

+**SPOLIER:** If you want a quick TLDR on what this workshop is demonstrating, review the AGENTS.md file.

 ---

 ## Personal Finance Starter App: Initial Setup (5 minutes)